Kevin Menicoche

-Kevin A. Menicoche (born October 7, 1961) is a former member of the legislature and former cabinet minister in the Northwest Territories, Canada.
+Kevin A. Menicoche (born October 7, 1961) is a former member of the legislature and former cabinet minister in the Northwest Territories, Canada, who represented Nahendeh from 2003 to 2015.

 Political career

 Menicoche ran for a seat in the 2003 Northwest Territories general election and defeated seven other candidates with 34% of the vote to win the Nahendeh electoral district.
 Menicoche was appointed to the Executive Council in October 2006 and served as the Minister of Transportation and Minister Responsible for the Public Utilities Board portfolios.

 He was re-elected in the 2007 Northwest Territories general election, and was a regular member.